abhinadduri/abhinav.adduri/README.md

 [\[LinkedIn\]](https://www.linkedin.com/in/abhinadduri/) &nbsp; [\[CV\]](https://raw.githubusercontent.com/abhinadduri/abhinadduri.github.io/main/assets/Abhinav_CV.pdf) &nbsp; [\[aadduri@andrew.cmu.edu\]](mailto:aadduri@andrew.cmu.edu)
 <img src="assets/images/abhinav-portrait.jpg" align="right" alt="Abhinav Adduri"/>

 Hello!
 I am a 5th year Ph.D.
 Candidate at CMU advised by [Dr. Hosein Mohimani](http://mohimanilab.cbd.cmu.edu/).
-My research focus is on applying high performance computing techniques and AI for computational drug discovery.
+My research focus is on developing and applying high performance computing techniques and AI for computational drug discovery.

 Organisms in nature such as bacteria or fungi can produce drugs that can benefit humanity, but as of now, finding these drugs is laborious and mostly trial and error.
 Since DNA largely dictates the characteristics of organisms, my research started with the question: can we examine the DNA of microbes to reliably predict the drug-like compounds they will create?
 And, can we characterize whether they will be useful to humans as antibiotics, antifungals, or even as cancer therapeutics?